 Can I Use an Unauthorised Provider?

-It’s worth knowing that some companies who are not actually authorised do still offer protection against fraud.
-For example, Chip, an AI app which calculates how much money users can save every month without really noticing it, still adhered to e-money regulations and others before it was granted authorisation to ensure that users’ money was kept relatively safe.
+It’s worth knowing that some companies that are not actually authorised do still offer protection against fraud.
+For example, Chip, an AI app that calculates how much money users can save every month without really noticing it, still adhered to e-money regulations and others before it was granted authorisation to ensure that users’ money was kept relatively safe.

 Is Open Banking Safe?

 Safety is the biggest concern on most consumers’ minds when they take their first steps into open banking.
-It’s understandable to be wary of new technology which wants access to information as personal as your bank details.
-However, provided consumers are careful about who they consent to sharing their data with, open banking can be perfectly safe.
+So it’s understandable to be wary of new technology which wants access to information as personal as your bank details.
+However, provided consumers are careful about who they consent to share their data with, open banking can be perfectly safe.

 As long as providers are authorised, they can only access the data they need for the service you’ve signed up for.
-So if you’re using an app which is designed to help you make savings in your current account, that app won’t be able to access or see anything about your savings accounts or credit cards, because those details aren’t relevant to the service it’s providing.
+So if you’re using an app designed to help you make savings in your current account, that app won’t be able to access or see anything about your savings accounts or credit cards because those details aren’t relevant to the service it’s providing.

-All authorised open banking providers also have to comply with a number of regulations including the GDPR regulation which was introduced in May 2018.
+All authorised open banking providers also have to comply with several regulations, including the GDPR regulation introduced in May 2018.
 This means that providers have to be transparent about what data they’ll use, how long they’ll have access to it, and what they’ll do with it – before you even sign up.

 One valid concern arising from critics of open banking is that by allowing more companies access to your data, you’re opening up more opportunities to fraudsters and increasing your risk of becoming a victim of fraud.
 Unfortunately, no matter how careful providers are, it’s true that the more companies that have access to your bank data, the higher your risk profile is.

 However, the steps these providers are taking is enough to minimise the chance of fraud, which should mitigate the majority of the risk involved.
-And, provided you allow only authorised providers to access your data, you should be covered even in the event that you do become a victim of fraud.
+And, provided you allow only authorised providers to access your data, you should be covered even if you do become a victim of fraud.
 The new rules mean that as long as you’ve shared your details only with authorised third parties, your bank cannot hold you liable for fraud.

 Should I Use Open Banking?

 Whether or not you want to use open banking after reading all of this is up to you.
-It’s likely that open banking will become more commonplace in the future, and consumers will gradually feel more comfortable sharing their data with third parties.
-At the moment, there is still a lot of understandable concern surrounding any kind of data sharing, no matter how regulated the industry is.
+Open banking will likely become more commonplace in the future, and consumers will gradually feel more comfortable sharing their data with third parties.
+However, at the moment, there is still a lot of understandable concern surrounding any data sharing, no matter how regulated the industry is.

-Some consumers feel that the extra services and products offered by open banking platforms are unnecessary or offer no benefits, and if this is the case then perhaps open banking isn’t for you.
-However, for those who do use them, open banking platforms can offer countless ways to customise and streamline banking processes, ultimately saving consumers time, money, and stress.
+Some consumers feel that the extra services and products offered by open banking platforms are unnecessary or offer no benefits, and if this is the case, then perhaps open banking isn’t for you.
+However, open banking platforms can offer countless ways to customise and streamline banking processes for those who do use them, ultimately saving consumers time, money, and stress.

-The most important thing to remember, particularly if you’re concerned about security, is to only share your data with authorised third parties.
-Provided you follow this rule, your money will be safe even in the unlikely event that you become a victim of fraud.« Is the UK Turning Into a Cashless Society?
-How to Save at the Supermarket »
+The most important thing to remember, particularly if you’re concerned about security, is only to share your data with authorised third parties.
+Provided you follow this rule, your money will be safe even in the unlikely event that you become a victim of fraud.